mikemwanga/DNA-and-Proteins_structure_cours/README.md

 # **DNA and Proteins Structure Course**

+In proteins flow from amino to carboxy group directios.
+The arrows will always point to this direction.

 Reading material are found here\
   https://swissmodel.expasy.org/course \
   https://proteinstructures.com/

 ### 1. Alpha helixes
+Bonds are **intratwained**
 Alpha helixes are the most common protein structures.
   - Hydrogen bonds exists between the first and fourth residues of amino acid chains
   - A rise represents vertical distance between two residues